rapaktech/bookstore-app/README.md

 * To see a comprehensive list of all the books in the database, send a JSON GET request to https://fast-crag-44109.herokuapp.com/books and include your token as part of your request in the format "Bearer <token>".

-* To fetch a single book from the list by id, send a JSON GET request to https://fast-crag-44109.herokuapp.com/books/:id and include your token as part of your request in the format "Bearer <token>".
+* To fetch a single book from the list by id, send a JSON GET request to https://fast-crag-44109.herokuapp.com/books/:id and include your token as part of your request in the format "Bearer 'token' ".
 You can get the id from the FETCH ALL BOOKS request.